libxml-raku/LibXML-raku/lib/LibXML/Document.md

       $strEncoding = $doc.actualEncoding();

-    returns the encoding in which the XML will be returned by $doc.toString().
+    returns the encoding in which the XML will be output by $doc.Blob() or $doc.write.
 This is usually the original encoding of the document as declared in the XML declaration and returned by $doc.encoding.
 If the original encoding is not known (e.g. if created in memory or parsed from a XML without a declared encoding), 'UTF-8' is returned.

         my $doc = LibXML.createDocument( "1.0", "ISO-8859-15" );
         print $doc.encoding; # prints ISO-8859-15